Best Embeddable UIs for Auth

 })

-Auth0's pricing has drawn criticism following a 300% price increase for B2C Essentials plans in late 2023.
-Current tiers include Free (up to 7,500 MAUs), B2C Essential (starts at $32/month), B2C Professional ($220/month for 1,000 MAUs included), and Enterprise (custom pricing).
-Advanced features like RBAC and enterprise SSO restrict to higher tiers (Auth0 Pricing Analysis, 2024).
+Auth0's pricing has drawn criticism, particularly after a late-2023 repricing that roughly tripled the per-MAU overage rate and cut the B2C Essentials base allotment from 1,000 to 500 MAUs.
+Current tiers include Free (up to 25,000 MAUs), B2C Essentials (starts at $35/month for 500 MAUs), B2C Professional (from $240/month, covering up to 1,000 MAUs), and Enterprise (custom pricing).
+Advanced features like RBAC and enterprise SSO are restricted to higher tiers (Auth0 Pricing, 2026).

 Auth0 excels in enterprise features and compliance, offering extensive provider support (20+ identity providers), strong security features out-of-box, excellent documentation, and mature platform stability (8+ years).
 However, limitations include the Lock widget no longer receiving active feature development (NPM, 2025), limited customization without CSS overrides, Next.js integration challenges with serverless, escalating pricing at scale, and somewhat dated UI/UX compared to modern alternatives.